 Background

 COVID-19 has put unprecedented pressure on health care systems worldwide.
 This has led to a reduction of the health care capacity available for usual care, especially for non-emergency surgical interventions.
 As a result, an accumulating group of patients is waiting for vital surgeries and our society is currently facing dilemmas about which patients should be prioritized.
-Therefore, we aim to develop a decision model to estimate the effects of delay of surgical intervention on health that can be used to guide prioritization of surgical intervention form a utilitarian perspective.
+Therefore, we aim to develop a decision model to estimate the effects of delay of surgical intervention on health that can be used to guide prioritization of surgical intervention from a utilitarian perspective.

 Methods

 A simple cohort state-transition model was developed to simulate the long-term implications of delaying surgery.
 We compared scenarios of delaying surgery from two weeks up to a year (with intervals of 10 weeks) and no surgery at all.
 Model parameter values were based on Dutch and American registries, literature, and the global burden of disease study by the World Health Organization.
-For each surgical indication, we estimate the average expected quality-adjusted-life-years (QALYs) under the different scenarios.
+For each surgical indication, we estimated the average expected quality-adjusted-life-years (QALYs) under the different scenarios.
 Urgency was defined as expected health loss due to surgery delay, expressed in QALY loss per month (QALY/month).
 A probabilistic sensitivity analysis (PSA) was performed to incorporate parameter uncertainty in the model estimates.
-This model was applied to semi-elective surgery (non-urgent, ideally performed within 3 weeks) commonly performed in a Dutch academic hospital (34 procedures, 47% of the total semi-elective program).
+This model was applied to semi-elective surgery on adults (non-urgent, not necessary within 3 days and ideally performed within 3 weeks) commonly performed in a Dutch academic hospital (34 procedures, 47% of the total semi-elective program).

 Results